Pay appeals checklist and model letters

 Preparing the case

-• Work with the member to identify grounds for appeal, e.g. pay progression refused for pregnancy or maternity related absence, disability related absence or the incorrect application of the pay policy etc.
+• Work with the member to identify potential grounds for appeal, such as refusal of pay progression due to pregnancy or maternity-related absence, disability- related absence, or incorrect application of the pay policy.

 • Follow the bargaining cycle to find out if other members are experiencing similar pay issues and consider collectivising.

-• Assist the member in drafting a clear, concise appeal letter outlining the grounds for appeal and referencing the gathered evidence.
+• Assist the member in drafting a clear and concise appeal letter that outlines the grounds for appeal and references the gathered evidence.

 • Include a summary of how the pay decision deviates from the policy or is otherwise flawed.